 • Friction – it is the contact that happens between two objects or surfaces.
 After you create contact and separate them again, you might notice electrostatic appearing.
 The simplest example of this is your clothes.
 You’ve surely felt static electricity when you touched your clothes at least once in your life.
 The problem with electrostatic in SMT assembly is that it can compromise the device's performance and its components.

 • Conduction – if the parts of your device have pins and lead made of metal, they have the potential to conduct ESD.
 That means if they find themselves between a component and an object (body, surface).
 It will transfer electrostatic.

 • Induction – some surfaces and objects have huge energy that might touch the electronic parts of your device.
 That will cause your parts to produce electrostatic themselves.

-We presented three ways, but it all comes down to movement being what leads to static electricity, and the potential damage it may cause.
+We presented three ways, but it all comes down to movement being what leads to static electricity and the potential damage.

 Image 2: Electrostatic discharge illustration

 Do you know the most dangerous feature of static electricity during SMT assembly, and what can lead to the biggest damage?
 It is that humans might not recognize ESD at all.

 You see, the electrostatic discharge needs to be of a certain volume for humans to identify it.
 Unfortunately, even levels lower than the ones we can notice can endanger an electronic device's components.

 ESD of low power is more than enough to cause huge damage to the product you are assembling.
 That low power cannot harm people, and it is so low that they don’t even notice the damage to the components.